COVID-19: An Illusion of Productivity and a Reality of Inequality

-Using all papers posted on SSRN from July 2016 to August 2021 by authors from Top 1,000 business schools and economics departments, we investigate how COVID-19 affects research productivity, measured as the number of posted papers.
-We find that productivity declines, except for male and senior authors associated with Top 50 departments.
-COVID-19, therefore, appears to have further increased inequality between universities and authors.
-However, even the Top 50 productivity increase appears superficial, as it was driven by shorter papers, revisions, and more co-authors.
-We also document a tone change in abstracts.
-This change is, however, small and benign, unlikely to affect productivity or research integrity in the long term.
+Using papers posted on SSRN or published (following the Web of Science) from July 2016 to August 2021 by authors from Top-1,000 business schools and economics departments, we investigate the effect of COVID-19 on research productivity.
+We find that productivity declines, except for male and senior authors from Top-50 departments.
+Part of the increase for these authors appears superficial, driven by shorter and less readable papers, revisions, and more co-authors.

 Keywords: COVID-19, productivity, inequality, behavioral